Silverado (film): Plot

 Emmett and Jake reunite with Kate, her husband J.T., and their son Augie.
-It is revealed that Emmett spent five years in prison for killing a rancher after their families feuded over land rights.
-Mal finds his now widowed father, Ezra, whose farm was burned down by McKendrick – the son of the rancher Emmett killed – who seized the land.
+It is revealed that Emmett spent five years in prison for killing a rancher over a land rights feud.
+Mal finds his now-widowed father, Ezra, whose farm was burned down by McKendrick – the son of the rancher Emmett killed – who seized the land.
 Reaching Silverado, Paden visits the saloon and befriends the manager, Stella.
-Cobb, the saloon's owner as well as Silverado's sheriff, hires Paden as his new pit boss.
+Cobb, the saloon's owner and Silverado's sheriff, hires Paden as his new pit boss.

 McKendrick's men murder Ezra, and Mal learns his estranged sister, Rae, is the mistress of gambler "Slick" Stanhope.
 Emmett realizes the gunmen who ambushed him were sent by McKendrick, who enlists Cobb to kill Emmett and Jake.
-Mal saves a badly injured Emmett from Cobb's deputies, but is betrayed by Slick and captured by Cobb.
+Mal saves a badly injured Emmett from Cobb's deputies but is betrayed by Slick and captured by Cobb.
 Kidnapping Jake and Augie, McKendrick's men burn J.T.'s land office.
 Cobb threatens Stella to keep Paden from intervening, but she urges him to take action, and Rae is wounded breaking her brother out of jail.

 Emmett, Mal, and Paden attack McKendrick's ranch, causing a stampede and killing most of his men.
 Emmett rescues Augie as Jake joins the fight, while McKendrick flees into town.
-The four compatriots split up: Jake guns down Cobb's right-hand man, Tyree; Mal rescues Rae from Slick, killing him with his own knife; Emmett deals with the remaining corrupt deputies and fatally strikes McKendrick with his horse; and Paden shoots Cobb dead in a duel, witnessed by a grateful Stella.
+The four compatriots split up.
+Jake guns down Cobb's right-hand man Tyree; Mal rescues Rae from Slick, killing him with his own knife; Emmett deals with the remaining corrupt deputies and fatally strikes McKendrick with his horse; and Paden shoots Cobb dead in a duel, witnessed by a grateful Stella.

 Bidding everyone goodbye, a reconciled Mal and Rae depart to rebuild their family's homestead, as Emmett and Jake finally head for California, and Paden becomes the new sheriff of Silverado.

 Production

 The film was shot primarily on location at the Cook Ranch in New Mexico.
 In 1984, Lawrence and Mark Kasdan and crew were out scouting a remote area of New Mexico by helicopter, hoping to find the most suitable place to build the town of Silverado.
 The location manager appeared at the property of locals Bill and Marian Cook.
-At that time they wanted to build only two to three structures, offering Cook a "casual number" as a location fee.
+At that time, they wanted to build only two or three structures, offering Cook a "casual number" as a location fee.
 "There wasn't any great motivation for me one way or another, but I said okay.
-It just grew from that into a big budget movie and the Silverado set was built", Cook recalled.
+It just grew from that into a big-budget movie and the Silverado set was built", Cook recalled.

 In an interview with Trailer Addict, actor Scott Glenn related how casting profoundly influences directing.
 In reference to different actors working together, he mentioned how he "really liked" Kevin Costner and how he thought Kevin was "easy and comfortable" to be around.
-He said, "there is real magic going on with that performance."
-Glenn spent his time joking around with Costner addressing him by saying, "hey movie star!" during that earlier stage in his career.
+He said, "There is real magic going on with that performance."
+Glenn spent his time joking around, with Costner addressing him by saying, "hey movie star!" during that earlier stage in his career.